Nominated Candidate for Division C Director

 What are the main responsibilities of Division Directors that you are aware of?

 Planning supporting, and enabling key goals and activities to happen.

-Member of the District Executive Committee this part of the District Council.
+Member of the District Executive Committee; this is part of the District Council.

-Strategic thinking: Collaboration with District a Leadership Team, and Area Directors to ensure Clubs have the best opportunity for success, that clubs understand that the Distinguished Club Program and strive to achieve Distinguished recognition.
+Strategic thinking: Collaboration with District Leadership Team, and Area Directors to ensure clubs have the best opportunity for success, that clubs understand that the Distinguished Club Program and strive to achieve Distinguished recognition.

-Empowering & developing members: Success in Distinguished Program.
+Empowering and developing members: Success in Distinguished Program.

-Coaches & Mentors Area Directors in knowledge & Procedures if Toastmasters: ripple effect to Clubs & Members.
+Coaches and mentors Area Directors in knowledge and Toastmasters procedures: the ripple effect to Clubs and Members.

-Applies Toastmasters Policies & Procedures to Division responsibilities.
+Applies Toastmasters policies and procedures to Division responsibilities.

 Supports and enables Area Directors and resolving any issues.